ln-komandur/linux-utils/Readme.md

 3. `sudo update-grub`, reboot and check `dmesg --level=warn` if the MDS CPU bug warning is gone

 ### EFI Secure boot
 1. `sudo efibootmgr -v` and check if `BootCurrent` shows `0000`, which in turnpoints to `SHIMX64.EFI`.
 If not change the boot order to SHIMX64.EFI in the BIOS Boot order.
-Refer [this link](https://askubuntu.com/questions/871179/secure-boot-error-invalid-signature-detected-check-secure-boot-policy-in-setup), [This link](https://askubuntu.com/questions/840602/double-ubuntu-entry-in-bios-boot-options)
+Refer [Secure Boot Error: Invalid signature detected.
+Check secure boot policy in setup](https://askubuntu.com/questions/871179/secure-boot-error-invalid-signature-detected-check-secure-boot-policy-in-setup), [Double Ubuntu entry in BIOS boot options](https://askubuntu.com/questions/840602/double-ubuntu-entry-in-bios-boot-options)

 ```